borntofrappe/Practice-Front-End-Web-Development/D3 Infograph Price of Carburant/README.md

 # Infograph: Taxes on gasoline and diesel

 Link to the work-in-progress collection right [here](https://codepen.io/collection/XeWPww/).
-Visualizations are being created separately to better understand each uniqueness and later merge them in a single comprehensive infograph on the subject-
+Visualizations are being created separately to better understand each uniqueness and later merge them in a single comprehensive infograph on the subject.

+Link to the work-in-progress-pen right [here](https://codepen.io/borntofrappe/full/YRGGWY).
+This is where the entire infograph is being crafted.

 ## Preface